mdewey/dotnet-mac-sample/README.md

 }
 ```

 Once that is created, open `Startup.cs`.
 Most of this file will look like goobly-gook.
-Feel free to try to read.
-This is what configures our web site once we run it.
+Feel free to look around.
+Most of the names are good enough to make a pretty good guess to what it does.
+This file is what configures our web site once we run it.

 We need to add two lines here.